Fast Covariance Estimation for Sparse Functional Data: Introduction

 Given a sample of functions observed at a finite number of locations and, often, with sizable measurement error, there are usually three approaches for obtaining smooth functional principal components: 1) smooth the functional principal components of the sample covariance function; 2) smooth each curve and diagonalize the resulting sample covariance of the smoothed curves; and 3) smooth the sample covariance function and then diagonalize it.

-Smoothing of the sample covariance function is typically done using bivariate smoothing.
+The sample covariance function is typically noisy and difficult to interpret.
+Therefore, bivariate smoothing is usually employed.
 Local linear smoothers \citep{Fan:96}, tensor-product bivariate {\it P}-splines \citep{Eilers:03} and thin plate regression splines \citep{Wood:03} are among the popular methods for smoothing the sample covariance function.
 For example, the {\it fpca.sc} function in the R package {\it refund} \citep{Crainiceanu:13} uses the tensor-product bivariate {\it P}-splines.
 However, there are two known problems with these smoothers: 1) they are general-purpose smoothers that are not designed specifically for covariance operators; and 2) they ignore that the subject, instead of the observation, is the independent sampling unit and assume that the empirical covariance surface is the sum between an underlying smooth covariance surface and independent random noise.
-The FACE smoothing approach proposed by \cite{Xiao:14b} was designed specifically for addressing these weaknesses of off-the-shelf covariance smoothing software.
+The FACE smoothing approach proposed by \cite{Xiao:14b} was designed specifically to address these weaknesses of off-the-shelf covariance smoothing software.
 The method is implemented in the function {\it fpca.face} in the {\it refund} R package \citep{Crainiceanu:13} and has proven to be reliable and fast in a range of applications.
 However, FACE was developed for high-dimensional dense functional data and the extension to sparse data is far from obvious.
 One approach that attempts to solve these problems was proposed by \cite{Yao:03}.
 In their paper they used leave-one-subject-out cross-validation to choose the bandwidth for local polynomial smoothing methods.
 This approach is theoretically sound, but computationally expensive.
 This may be the reason why the practice is to either try multiple bandwidths and visually inspect the results or completely ignore within-subject correlations.